notifhy/frontend/usage/other-information.md

 You can view most of the data stored by the bot with **/data**.
 To see what your data looks like in the database, use **/data view all**.
 To view your history on Hypixel, use **/data view history**.
 If you want to delete your data, use **/data delete**.

 !!!danger
-To delete all of your data including log files and more, contact Attituding !!!
+**/data delete** will not remove everything.
+To also include log fiels and more, contact Attituding.
+!!!

 ## Help